Judo-Documentation-Project/budotree/README.md

 * -1: We know that person **A** studied Judo at Wased University during 5 years.
 We also know that the programme there was composed of teachers that are linked to an existing person **B**, but we do not have information about the specific teacher.
 In this case, listing **B** as a teacher of **A** with a -1 quality indicator denotes this indirection.
 * 0: We have an article that says "person A studied with person B in 1912", witout providing any further sources.
 * 1: We have an interview with person A saying that they studied with person B, and this is the only reference we have, and we also know that the facts are disputed by others (someone else says that "person A never studied with person B".
-* 2: We have records from official institutitions that mention the specific fact in an indirect way, or we have interviews or other texts that support it in a way that appears unbiased.
+* 2: We have records from official institutitions that mention the specific fact in an indirect way, or we have interviews or other texts that support it in a way that appears unbiased (and that independently confirm it, not relying in a single source).
 * 3: We have access to an official certificate, or we have a multitude of supporting evidence in the form of e.g. independent interviews with different people,

 ### Settling disputes